PLMohamed/Super-Tic-Tac-Toe/README.md

 To reset the game and start a new match, simply click the "Reset Game" button above the game grid.
 This will clear all the cells and allow you to begin a fresh game with Player 1 starting as 'X'.

+## Contribution

+Contributions are welcome!
+If you want to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/new-feature`.
+3. Make changes and commit: `git commit -m 'Add new feature'`.
+4. Push to the branch: `git push origin feature/new-feature`.
+5. Submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).